Resources to support your leadership ambitions

 ACEVO’s Leadership worth sharing podcast champions the dedication, professionalism, quality and expertise of civil society leaders and the role and impact they and their organisations have in public life.

-CIPD: Dan Pink on Leadership.
+CIPD: Dan Pink on leadership

 Author and business speaker Dan Pink gives his insights on what good leadership looks like and how companies can help to cultivate good leadership practices.

-CIPD: Leading and communicating through crisis.
+CIPD: leading and communicating through crisis

 In times of crisis, the importance of leadership and communication comes to the fore.
 That has never been truer than right now, with leaders needing to communicate clearly, authentically and empathetically with teams working remotely and those working hard in the field and on the frontline, often in the same organisation.